NVIDIA-Merlin/publications/tutorials/KDD2025tutorial/README.md

 ## Societal Impacts

 Feature engineering is a critical step in building accurate machine learning models, and its proper application can have significant societal impacts.
 This tutorial equips participants with the skills to enhance model performance on tabular data, which is widely used in domains such as healthcare, finance, and e-commerce.
 By improving predictive accuracy, these techniques can lead to better decision-making systems, such as more effective fraud detection, improved medical diagnostics, and enhanced user experiences in online platforms.
-However, the use of feature engineering also presents challenges.
-Poorly designed features or biased data transformations can inadvertently reinforce societal biases, leading to unfair model predictions.
-For example, encoding techniques such as target encoding could propagate biases present in historical data, affecting marginalized groups.
-Therefore, practitioners must apply feature engineering with an awareness of ethical considerations, ensuring that models remain fair and transparent.

 ## Acknowledgements

-We would like to thank NVIDIA KGMON team and DLI team for their help and support in preparation of this tutorial
+We would like to thank NVIDIA KGMON team and Deep Learning Institute (DLI) team for their help and support in preparation of this tutorial

 ## References